thomashk0/dotfiles/README.md

 ## Update Zsh config

-A script fetches the last version from GRML repository.
+A script in `zsh` directory fetches the last version from GRML repository.

 ```bash
 $ (cd zsh && ./update.sh)